lgsvl/PythonAPI/README.md

-# Python API for SVL Simulator
+# lgsvl - A Python API for SVL Simulator

-This folder contains the Python API for the SVL Simulator.
+This folder contains **lgsvl**, a Python API for SVL Simulator.

 # Usage

-Look into `quickstart` folder for simple usages.
-To run these examples first start the simulator and leave it in main menu.
-By default examples connect to Simulator on `localhost` address.
-To change it, adjust first argument of `Simulator` constructor, or set up `LGSVL__SIMULATOR_HOST` environment variable with hostname.
+Look into `quickstart` and `examples` folders for simple usages.
+To run these examples, first add the maps and vehicles they use into your Library, and then launch a simulation on a local cluster selecting the **API Only** template.

+By default, the examples expect to be able to connect to SVL Simulator using the `localhost` address.
+To change it, set the `LGSVL__SIMULATOR_HOST` environment variable to the hostname or IP address of the network interface of the machine running SVL Simulator to which the examples should connect.

 # Documentation